joshbegley/favorite-every-tweet/README.md

 }, 1000);
 ```

----
+Be careful because it's pretty hard to undo.

-To unlike all the tweets you just liked, use the following:
+To `unlike` all the tweets you just liked, use the following:

 ```
 setInterval(function(){